-Azteca D’Oro: With three locations to choose from, including one close to Disney, this restaurant group serves as ambassadors of Mexican culture, traditions and cuisine.
+Azteca D’Oro: With two locations to choose from, including Lake Nona and Winter Garden, this restaurant group serves as ambassadors of Mexican culture, traditions and cuisine.

-Chronic Tacos: Playful and edgy decor helps create an engaging experience at this family of restaurants, which has an outpost in Orlando’s Dr. Phillips neighborhood near Universal.
+Chronic Tacos: Playful and edgy decor helps create an engaging experience at this family of restaurants, which has an outpost in Orlando’s Restaurant Row area near Universal.

 Chuy’s: This popular Tex-Mex chain has locations throughout the Orlando area, including our main tourism districts.

-El Potro: With three locations already and a fourth coming this summer, including one close to Universal Orlando, you’ll have ample opportunities to try this local favorite.
+El Potro: With four locations, including Winter Park, Apopka, southeast Orlando and close to Universal Orlando, you’ll have ample opportunities to try this local favorite.

 Garibaldi Mexican Cuisine: A family-owned local favorite, this restaurant just outside The Florida Mall features traditional Mexican fare, plus live mariachi bands on weekends.

-Reyes Mezcaleria: Headed by Food Network personality Chef Wendy Lopez, this eatery in downtown Orlando’s North Quarter district specializes in agave spirits and regionally inspired Mexican dishes.
+Reyes Mezcaleria: Headed by Food Network personality Chef Wendy Lopez, Reyes Mezcaleria in downtown Orlando’s North Quarter district specializes in agave spirits and regionally inspired Mexican dishes.